donaldRwilliams/BGGM/README.md

 #> ---
 ```

 The analytic solution works directly with the precision matrix, and thus, there is not an option to summarize the posterior distributions.
 This is because the non-standardized elements are in the opposite direction (±) of the partial correlations, which in our experience, can lead to confusion.
-To summarize the posteriors change `analytic = T` to `analytic = F`:
+To summarize the partial correlations change `analytic = T` to `analytic = F`:

 ``` r
 # sample from posterior